joeyu/zvargs/README.md

 The specification of a function variable arguments prototype is specified by an array called `spec`, which is passed to this contructor.
 One item of `spec` corresponds to one argument of the function arguments prototype.

 This constructor starts parsing by picking up `arguments[0]` and checking if type and class of it matches those of `spec[0]`.
-If the two match, it means the first argument of the function variable arguments prototype, which defined by `spec[0]`, is passed as `arguments[0]`, and `arguments[0]` will be stored as a new property of `this`,  and the constructior moves forwards to check `arguments[1]` with `spec[1]`.
+If the two match, it means the first argument of the function variable arguments prototype, which defined by `spec[0]`, is specified as `arguments[0]`, and `arguments[0]` will be stored as a new property of `this`,  and the constructior moves forward to check `arguments[1]` with `spec[1]`.
 If the two don't match, and if `spec[0]` has the `optional` property and its value is `true`, which means `spec[0]` is optional and this function call doesn't specify it, then the constructor will move forward to check `spec[1]`..., the process will continue until the contructor finds a match or meets the end of `spec`.

 After all checks complete, an `Arguments` object will store all matched `arguments` in its properties.
-However, there may be some passed arguments that aren't defined by `spec` and thus have never been checked, e.g. the `...` arguments would be unlimited and undefined by `spec`.
+However, there may be some passed arguments that aren't defined by `spec` and thus have never been checked, e.g. the [`...`] arguments would be optional and unlimited number of instances, and be undefined by `spec`.
 In such a case, a special `Array` property called '__extra' is used to store those remaining arguments.

 #####Arguments
 * `funcArgs` : `Object`